Feature Coding in the Era of Large Models: Dataset, Test Conditions, and Benchmark: Baselines and benchmark

-The rate-accuracy evaluation results are presented in Table \ref{table_rate_accuracy}.
-We also provide the rate-accuracy curves in the supplementary materials.
-To further assess the effect of bitrate on accuracy, we introduce a new metric, accuracy drop, defined as the percentage decrease in accuracy.
-For depth estimation, the reciprocal of RMSE is employed.
-The bitrate-accuracy-drop curves, shown in Fig. \ref{fig_rad}, reveal that most tasks exhibit an inflection point where accuracy starts to decrease significantly.
-However, for depth estimation, this point is observed only in the Hyperprior baseline.
+The R-A evaluation results are presented in Table \ref{table_rate_accuracy}.
+Both baselines can achieve significant bitrate savings, while the VTM baseline outperforms the Hyperprior baseline.
+To further assess the impact of bitrate on accuracy, we introduce a new metric, accuracy drop (AD), defined as the percentage decrease in accuracy.
+For Dpt, the reciprocal of RMSE is employed.
+The R-AD curves, shown in Fig. \ref{fig_rad}, reveal that most tasks exhibit an inflection point where accuracy starts to decrease significantly.
+However, for Dpt, this point is observed only in the Hyperprior baseline.
 In the Hyperprior baseline, inflection points are more distracted across tasks, which may caused by the fact that different models are trained for different tasks.
-Unlike other tasks, text-to-image synthesis shows smaller accuracy degradation even at low bitrates.
+TTI is excluded as images generated from the original features have an FID of 0.